 Get to know yourself.

-The middah (characteristic) of self awareness advocates for learning personal boundaries, which means that, by proxy, you get to know where you end and the next person begins.
-This is great because then you learn to spot red flags like when you or your friend (or your mom) are overstepping a boundary.
+When you pick up self awareness, the natural outpouring of that will help you recognize where you ends and the next person begins.
+This is great because then you can learn to spot red flags like when you or your friend (or mom) are overstepping a boundary.
 You learn to recognize your limitations so that you won't bite off more than you can chew in an effort to prove your worth.
-You can avoid resentment and passive aggression from warring at your very core; and the dark side of peer pressure will be seen for the monster it is.
+You can avoid resentment and passive aggression from warring with you at your very core; and the dark side of peer pressure will be seen for the monster that it is.
 Codependency will be given up as passe.

 Boundaries are good.